apache/asterixdb/asterix-doc/src/site/markdown/aql/functions.md

 ### gram-tokens ###
  * Syntax:

-        gram-tokens(string_expression, gram_length, boolean_expression)
+        gram-tokens(string, gram_length, boolean_expression)

- * Returns a list of gram tokens of `string_expression`, which can be obtained by scanning the characters using a sliding window of a fixed length.
+ * Returns a list of gram tokens of `string`, which can be obtained by scanning the characters using a sliding window of a fixed length.
  * Arguments:
-    * `string_expression` : A `String` that will be tokenized.
+    * `string` : A `String` that will be tokenized.
     * `gram_length` : An `Int32` as the length of grams.
-   * `boolean_expression` : A `Boolean` value to indicate whether to generate additional grams by pre- and postfixing `string_expression` with special characters.
+   * `boolean_expression` : A `Boolean` value to indicate whether to generate additional grams by pre- and postfixing `string` with special characters.
  * Return Value:
     * An `OrderedList` of String gram tokens.